 Wind turbines, if built on top of a mineralized area, have the potential to limit the mineral owner's ability to access a mineral resource.
 While there is ongoing wind energy development in Wyoming, there is likely only a slight risk of wind development in Shirley Basin moving north towards the Project.
 The nearest wind turbine is approximately seven miles to the south of the Project (U.S. Geological Survey 2024).
 The annual average wind speed at 80 meters at the Project would be suitable for commercial wind development (U.S. Department of Energy 2022).
-However, given the historical mining areas and the general topography of the area, it is mon-existent on property owned by PMC.
+However, given the historical mining areas and the general topography of the area, it seems unlikely commercial wind development would seek to encroach on the Project area.
+This risk is non-existent on property owned by PMC.
 While such development could pose an issue on BLM managed lands, it is noted that there is a smaller amount of the mineral acreage directly involved in recovery areas at the Project which is BLM mining claims and, therefore, again, such a risk is viewed to be extremely slight.
-Furthermore, the current BLM Wind Energy Program Policies and Best Management Practices (Amendment 1) specifies that "[10 the extent possible, wind energy projects shall be developed in a manner that will not prevent other land uses, including mineral extraction, livestock grazing, recreational use, and other ROW uses."
+Furthermore, the current BLM Wind Energy Program Policies and Best Management Practices (Amendment 1) specifies that "[t]o the extent possible, wind energy projects shall be developed in a manner that will not prevent other land uses, including mineral extraction, livestock grazing, recreational use, and other ROW uses."
 (BLM, 2005).